Xabier Ferrazzi

-Xabier Ferrazzi (born 2005) is an Italian canoe slalom athlete who has competed at the international level since 2022.
+Xabier Ferrazzi (born 28 July 2005) is an Italian canoe slalom athlete who has competed at the international level since 2022.

+Ferrazzi is the overall World Cup champion in K1 from 2026.
+He won a silver medal in the K1 event at the 2026 European Championships in Ivrea.

 He is the 2023 Junior K1 World Champion.
 In 2024 he finished the year ranked 7th in the World Cup standings.
 He placed 4th at the 2025 European Championships.

 His father Pierpaolo Ferrazzi won gold at the 1992 Summer Olympics in the K1 event.